allegro/turnilo/README.md

 your choice is ether to write a [full config](/config.yaml.sample) or to make a [tiny config](/hyper-unique-patch-config.yaml) that simply tells Pivot about the hyperUnique measures.

+### Write a config

-But Pivot will never know your schema as well as you do so to get a better experience you might want to define a config file and pass it along.
+In general Pivot will never know your schema as well as you do so to get a better experience you might want to define a config file and pass it along.
 Have a look at a the [sample config file](/config.yaml.sample) included in this repo to learn what properties are supported.

 ```